JoshEvuy/DjangoLibrary/backend/README.md

 This guide has been made from personal projects.
 The versions used have been chosen and tested against each other to avoid future compatibility failures.

-This project has been created to test code for the company "Connecting Visions".
+This project has been created for a test for the company company "Connecting Visions - Snippet".

 ## Backend Installation